jsyang/microarmy/README.md

 ### Dev log

+    Jan 5, 2014
+    Moving towards a simpler, flatter code-base.
+Took out `grunt dev` task, since we can just switch the minification on and off.
+Less switches the better; every build is more or less testing a release build.
+Also rewrote some of the display and gameplay logic so the game uses only 1 canvas.
+May consider moving to atom.coffee later.
+Deleted the starter screen that I'd worked on before.
+I need to have the battle piece ready before touching any code for the menus.
+Hopefully I'll have a good grasp of what to do to organize gameplay types in a simpler way.

     Jan 4, 2014
     Set up an EC2 instance and grunt-sftp-deploy task to push a release build onto the server for testing.